The Best Celebrity Mug Shots

 Where to find mug shots for regular citizens?

-However, the downside is that since these sites are not the original source of the images, they may not always be accurate and up to date.
+However, the downside is that since these sites are not the source of the images, they may not always be accurate and up to date.
 Second, you can go directly to the source.
 To do this, you’ll need to determine who publishes the mugs in the particular area you need to search.
-For example, in some states, the Department of Corrections handles the publication.
+For example, the Department of Corrections handles the publication in some states.
 In other states, the State Police Bureau offers a searchable database online.

-Importantly, keep in mind that not all states make the information online, so it is not possible to find everyone who has been incarcerated.
+Importantly, remember that not all states make the information online, so it is impossible to find everyone incarcerated.
 In addition, at many of these search sites, you’ll also be able to look up inmates who have been processed through the Department of Corrections.

-Also, it is important to note that just because a person has their mugshot online, it does not mean they are guilty.
+Also, it is essential to note that just because someone has their mugshot online does not mean they are guilty.